 Secondly, a lot of people think that getting a tattoo while hammered or after taking painkillers will make it easier to handle the pain; don’t be one of those people.
 Alcohol is a blood thinner, meaning you will bleed more and the ink won’t take as easily.
-Along with your constant drunken movements, this will make the process take longer and the end result lack-luster.
+Your constant drunken movements will also make the process take longer and the end result will be lackluster.
 Also try to avoid Tylenol, Advil, coffee, and energy drinks before your tattoo session, as they have similar effects.

-So if you’re looking to get a tattoo, either to celebrate your religion or show off your lineage, or maybe something simpler like just having a cool tattoo, now you know why it has to hurt, how you can make it hurt less, and you can pass the time being thankful you’re not getting crushed bug eggs rubbed into your wounds.
+So if you’re looking to get a tattoo, either to celebrate your religion or to show off your lineage, or to simply some cool new artwork on your skin, now you know why it has to hurt and how you can make it hurt less; you can also pass the time being thankful you’re not getting crushed bug eggs rubbed into your wounds.
 Happy inking!